pubkey/rxdb/docs-src/slow-indexeddb.md

 Sharding is a technique, normally used in server side databases, where the database is partitioned horizontally.
 Instead of storing all documents at one table/collection, the documents are split into so called **shards** and each shard is stored on one table/collection.
 This is done in server side architectures to spread the load between multiple physical servers which **increases scalability**.

 When you use IndexedDB in a browser, there is of course no way to split the load between the client and other servers.
 But you can still benefit from sharding.
-Partitioning the documents horizontally into **multiple IndexedDB stores**, has shown to have a big performance improvement in write- and read operations while only increasing inital pageload slightly.
+Partitioning the documents horizontally into **multiple IndexedDB stores**, has shown to have a big performance improvement in write- and read operations while only increasing initial pageload slightly.

 <p align="center">
   <img src="./files/indexeddb-sharding-performance.png" alt="IndexedDB sharding performance" width="100%" />